VS251/investory/README.md

 Most investing apps tell you **what** to do.
 Investory tells you **why**.

-Investory is a free, self-contained platform for learning stock investing from scratch — or sharpening an existing strategy.
+Investory is a free platform for learning stock investing from scratch — or sharpening an existing strategy.
 It combines structured education, a realistic virtual trading simulator, and AI-powered explanations into one cohesive experience.

 No real money.
 No sign-up required.
 Just learn by doing.

-> Built for Indian retail investors with NSE Top 50 stocks, ₹ currency, and India-relevant examples — but the concepts apply everywhere.
+> Built around 50 US large-cap stocks (NYSE/NASDAQ) across all 11 GICS sectors, with live end-of-day prices from Yahoo Finance.

 ---